 In Silent Hill 4: The Room, Cynthia Velasquez, a Latina, is the only minority character, and also the first to die.

-In The Elder Scrolls IV Oblivion there are exactly two non-Imperials among the nobles of Cyrodiil: Count Andel Indarys of Cheydinhal, a dark elf who is accused of having gotten his position via nepotism (he's supposedly friends with King Helseth of Morrowind), and Imperial Battlemage Ocato, a high elf who only even appears twice.
+In The Elder Scrolls IV: Oblivion there are exactly three non-Imperials among the nobles of Cyrodiil: Count Andel Indarys of Cheydinhal, a dark elf who is accused of having gotten his position via nepotism (he's supposedly friends with King Helseth of Morrowind); Andel's son Farwil, who is an idiot; and Imperial Battlemage Ocato, a high elf who only even appears twice.
+Note that it is made quite clear in books and dialogue (before, during and after Oblivion) and in a later game with an appearance that there are more non-Imperial nobles in Cyrodiil.
+It's just that the Elder Council is conspicuously missing from their meeting hall every time we go there in Oblivion.

 The story of Temple Run seems to be taking place in Asia (judging from the architecture and rainforest), but all characters but one is western.
 The one non-western character is Asian.
 Her name?
 "Karma Lee".